Team-Umea/V46-Monster/README.md

 ...
 ]
 }
 500 Internal Server Error: If there are any issues loading elements.

+6. Get Abilities
+   Endpoint: /abilities
+   Method: GET
+   Description: Returns a list of abilities.
+No parameters needed.
+Returns a JSON object with 'ok' status and an array of ability objects, or a 500 error if there are no abilities available.
+   Response:
+   200 OK: Returns a list of abilities. json

+Copy
+{
+"ok": true,
+"abilities": [
+{ "id": 1, "name": "Fireball", ... },
+...
+]
+}
+500 Internal Server Error: If there are no abilities available.

-6. Generate a Random Team
+7. Generate a Random Team
    Endpoint: /generateTeam
    Method: GET
    Query Parameters:
    level (required): The level of the monsters to include in the team.
    Description: Generates a random team of 4 monsters based on the specified level.
    Response:
    200 OK: Returns a team of monsters. json

 {
 "ok": true,